Trumpism: Right-wing authoritarian populism

 the far-right populist wave ... did not in fact come out of nowhere.
 It is not a sudden madness, or virus, or tide, or even just a copycat phenomenon—the emboldening of bigots and despots by others' electoral successes.
 Rather, it is something that sits just beneath the surface of any human society—including in the advanced liberal democracies at the heart of the Western world—and can be activated by core elements of liberal democracy itself.

-Stenner and Haidt regard authoritarian waves as a feature of liberal democracies noting that the findings of their 2016 study of Trump and Brexit supporters was not unexpected, as they wrote:
+Stenner and Haidt regard authoritarian waves as a feature of liberal democracies, noting that the findings of their 2016 study of Trump and Brexit supporters was not unexpected.
+They wrote: